Nivernais & River Yonne

 Nivernais & River Yonne cruise and boating information

-The northern reaches of the Canal pass through forests, medieval towns, such as the cathedral town of Auxerre, and delightful sleepy villages, such as Cravant, seemingly untouched by the 21st century.
+The northern reaches of navigation alternate between canal and river, passing through forests, medieval towns, delightful sleepy villages, such as Cravant, seemingly untouched by the 21st century, and then the waters reach the city of Auxerre, where the river becomes wide and majestic.

 The river Yonne flows northwards and is one of the main tributaries of the River Seine.
-The source of the Yonne is near Chateau Chinon, in the Morvan region on the "Mont Préneley", 738 metres above sea level.
-Once, a busy river, felled trees became floating logs to supply the wood industries downstream.
+The source of the Yonne is near Chateau Chinon in the Morvan hills on the "Mont Préneley", 738 metres above sea level.
+The once-busy river was a vital supply route for the forest trees, which were logged and floated downstream to the mills and then onwards to Paris and other destinations.

-The river has a slack water lock system, which allows access to the Canal du Nivernais, the Canal du Bourgogne, and the Seine.
+The river has a slackwater lock system that provides access to the Canal du Nivernais, the Canal du Bourgogne, and the Seine.

 Places to visit and things to do while you're in the area